 Circumstances deprived Morrisseau of receiving a formal education however, while still in his teens, he was recognized for his knowledge of traditional cultural information.
 Following work as an informant with noted authorities in the field, and after enduring hard work as a miner, Norval eventually 'took the plunge,' and began painting vigorously in the 1960's.

-He is the creator of the pictographic style of modern Native painting which would be come known as Woodlands School.
-His style has also been referred to as "legend painting," and "X-ray art."
+He is the creator of the pictographic style of modern Native painting which is now known as the Woodlands School.
+His style has also been referred to as 'legend painting, 'and sometimes; 'X-ray art.'